-11. Special Precautions
+13. Special Precautions

 - At least bi-annual inspection by bank's trained officer or an independent veterinary doctor from an institution recognized by H.E.C.
-Necessary action should immediately be taken in the light of the inspection report. - Vaccination against contagious diseases. - Periodic proper diagnosis and care of sick animals. - Encouraging artificial insemination of cows and buffalos from reliable sources.
+Necessary action should immediately be taken in the light of the inspection report. - Vaccination against contagious diseases. - Periodic diagnosis and care of sick animals. - Encouraging artificial insemination of cows and buffaloes from reliable sources.

-12. Non Performing Loans (NPLs)
+14. Non Performing Loans (NPLs)

-• Classification as per procedure of SBP Prudential Regulations for Agricultural financing.
+• Classification as per procedure of SBP Prudential Regulations for Agricultural Financing.

-Guidelines for Livestock Financing

-Delivery Channels/Marketing of Loans

-a) Direct financing to livestock owners/farmers
+Appendix Guidelines for Marketing of Agriculture (Livestock) Loans and Monitoring Mechanism i) Delivery Channels a) Direct financing to livestock owners/farmers

-- The traditional commercial banking approach of waiting the clients to visit branches to avail financial services normally doesn't work for agricultural loans.
-The banks therefore will have to devise innovative and cost effective mechanism to reach to the clients and market and sell their products. - The branch / area Managers should develop a comprehensive data base about the area/region the branch is supposed to serve consisting of the numbers of districts towns, union councils, villages in the area and their demographic data; the total cultivatable area, major crops, fruits, vegetables, the livestock statistics, no. of dairy farms, meat farms, cattle breeding farms; average number of cattle in each households; the level of presence of other Financial Institutions (FIs) etc. - The ACOs/MCOs should be assigned the union councils and villages to be covered during a specified period along with the portfolio build-up targets. - The Regional Managers/ACOs should arrange meetings with the villagers/farmers, livestock growers to introduce the products and services they are offering for the farm, non-farm and livestock sectors. - The meetings should be arranged in consultation and collaboration with the active and influential persons of the village/area like Mosque Imams and Chaudrays etc. so that maximum number of villagers could be informed about the products.
-The meeting should be focused, standardized and time bound. - After the introductory meeting the ACO should follow-up with the interested farmers/dairy growers for extending farm and non-farm products. - The branch in rural areas or in small towns adjacent to rural areas should be designated as Agricultural and Rural Finance Branches and given specific business targets for agricultural credit and encouraged to become more and more mobile to market the bank's agricultural products.
+- The traditional commercial banking approach of waiting for the clients to visit branches to avail financial services normally doesn't work for agricultural (livestock) loans.
+The banks therefore will have to devise innovative and cost effective mechanism to reach to the clients and market their products. - The branch / area managers should develop a comprehensive database about the area/region the branch is supposed to serve consisting of the numbers of districts towns, union councils, villages in the area and their demographic data; the total cultivatable area, major crops, fruits, vegetables, the livestock statistics, number of dairy farms, meat farms, cattle breeding farms; average number of cattle in each household; the level of presence of other Financial Institutions (FIs), etc. - The ACOs/MCOs should be assigned the union councils and villages to be covered during a specified period along with the portfolio build-up targets. - The ACOs/regional managers should arrange meetings with the villagers/farmers, livestock growers to introduce the products and services they are offering for the farm, non-farm and livestock sectors. - The meetings should be arranged in consultation and collaboration with the active and influential persons of the village/area like Mosque Imams and Chaudrays etc. so that maximum number of villagers could be informed about the products.
+The meeting should be focused, standardized and time bound. - After the introductory meeting the ACO should follow-up with the interested farmers/dairy growers for extending farm and non-farm products. - The branches in rural areas or in small towns adjacent to rural areas should be designated as Agricultural and Rural Finance Branches and given specific business targets for agricultural credit and encouraged to become more and more mobile to market the bank's agricultural products.

-b) Indirect lending/financing
+b) Indirect lending/ financing

-- Indirect lending may be made through milk processing units, sweet shops, biscuit manufacturers, ice cream parlours etc. - The banks may either provide loans to the milk processors for onward lending to livestock growers on guarantee of the processing units etc or directly to the growers against the Deferred Bills issued by the processing unit. - The wholesale funds to the processing units will however, be properly secured against charge on the assets of the processing unit, mortgage of rural/urban properties etc.
+- Indirect lending may be made through milk processing units, sweetshops, biscuit manufacturers, milk collection firms, retail milk shops, chocolate manufacturers, yogurt and cheese manufacturers, ice cream manufacturers, ice cream parlors, etc. - The banks may either provide loans to the milk processors for onward lending to livestock growers on guarantee of the processing units etc or directly to the growers against the deferred bills issued by the processing unit. - The wholesale funds to the processing units will however, be properly secured against charge on the assets of the processing unit, mortgage of rural/urban properties etc.

-- For financing against Deferred Bills or discounting of Deferred Bills, the issuer of Deferred Bills should have relationship with the bank with automatic liquidation mechanism. - The working capital facilities may also be extended against the Deferred Bills issued by reputed corporates not necessarily having any formal relationship with the bank.
-For the purpose however, bank should ensure that the issuer is a creditworthy party enjoying an impeccable track record of timely repayments and that the bank has some mechanism for verifying authenticity of the Deferred Bills.
+- For financing against deferred bills or discounting of deferred bills, the issuer of deferred bills should have relationship with the bank with automatic liquidation mechanism. - The working capital facilities may also be extended against the deferred bills issued by reputed corporates not necessarily having any formal relationship with the bank.
+For the purpose however, bank should ensure that the issuer is a creditworthy party enjoying an impeccable track record of timely repayments and that the bank has some mechanism for verifying authenticity of the deferred bills.